Amazing & Interesting Facts about India

 The Constitution of India is the main source of all the laws governing the country.
 It came into effect when India became Republic on 26th January 1950.
 Since then 26th January is celebrated as Republic Day of India.
 Indian Constitution is the longest written constitution in the world and it took 2 years 11 months and 18 days to write the Constitution.
 The whole constitution has 448 articles divided into 25 parts and 12 schedules and 5 appendices.

 Invention and Discovery

 - Indian mathematician Aryabhatta invented zero.
-Many Jain religious texts have evidences of use of zero and later it was adopted by Arabs.
+Many Jain religious texts have evidence of the use of zero and later it was adopted by Arabs.

 - Chess was invented in India and it was known as Shataranja in India.
-Also the game of Snakes & Ladders was developed in India and evidences show that it was played during the 13th century.
+Also, the game of Snakes & Ladders was developed in India and evidence show that it was played during the 13th century.

 - Ayurveda is regarded as the earliest school of medicine known to humans.
 Takshila is considered as the world’s first university which is now in Pakistan.
 India has one more ancient university, Nalanda in the Indian state of Bihar.

 - According to Gemological Institute of America, India was the only source of Diamonds till 1896.

 - The Vishnu Temple in Tirupathi, also known as Tirumala Venkateswara Temple is situated in the state of Andhra Pradesh.
 It is considered as the world’s largest religious pilgrim destination.
 With devotees ranging from 30-40 million annually, it surpasses Rome and Mecca.